Mount EODATA on a Windows virtual machine on Creodias hosting

 EODATA: START: The operation completed successfully.

-Method 2: Accessing EODATA with Air Live Drive
+Mount EODATA manually with Air Live Drive

-Download Air Live Drive
+Install and start Air Live Drive

 ../_images/winvirtmach-mount-eodata-windows-ald-01_creodias.png

-Install Air Live Drive
+Start Air Live Drive.

 ../_images/winvirtmach-mount-eodata-windows-ald-02_creodias.png

 Click Add Cloud Disk.
-You should see the following window:

 ../_images/winvirtmach-mount-eodata-windows-ald-03_creodias.png

-Click S3.
+Choose S3.

 ../_images/winvirtmach-mount-eodata-windows-ald-04_creodias.png